francocurotto/DDMre/documentation/abilities_list.md

 Win the game if player controls "R Leg of Forbidden", "L Leg of Forbidden", "L Arm of Forbidden" and "R Arm of Forbidden".
 This ability cannot be skipped.

 ## DIMBUFFDEADTYPE (TYPE)
-For each dead monster of type TYPE, add the (original) attack and defense of the dead monster to monster.
+For each dead monster of type TYPE (of both players), add the (original) attack and defense of the dead monster to monster.
 This ability cannot be skipped.

 # Continuous Abilities
 ## STOPFLY